umr-ds/platformio_nexmon/README.md

 source .bashrc
 ```

-or restart your shell.
+and restart VS Code.

-**Note:** Replace `python3.8` in the path by whatever python version you used to install `gitpython` and `SCons` or, if you have multiple python version add all of their site-packages folders to the path.
+**Note:** Replace `python3.8` in the path by whatever python version you used to install `gitpython` and `SCons` or, if you have multiple python version, add all of their site-packages folders to the path.

 ## Writing a custom patch